danielbh/Notes-on-Go-OSS-projects/grafana.md

 - [x] use error message format of error types to check if should return 400
 - [x] make test pass
 - [ ] test on data layer
+   - [ ] I need to do a query to count users look at orgRemove it does a count query.
+   - [ ] Does it use an ORM?
+   - [ ] should send m.ErrLastGrafanaAdmin
 - [ ] fail test
 - [ ] do query to confirm not admin user